Congenital Heart Disease

 How is congenital heart disease diagnosed?

 Sometimes a heart defect is found before a baby is born.
-If your healthcare provider finds anything unusual during a routine prenatal ultrasound, you and your baby may need further testing.
-For example, a fetal echocardiogram uses sound waves to create pictures of the baby’s heart.
+If your healthcare provider finds anything unusual during a routine prenatal ultrasound, you and the fetus may need further testing.
+For example, a fetal echocardiogram uses sound waves to create pictures of the fetal heart.

 Other heart defects are found soon after a baby is born.
 For example, cyanotic CHD is often detected by pulse oximetry.
 The simple, painless test uses sensors on the fingers or toes to find out if oxygen levels are too low.
 Sometimes, congenital heart disease isn’t diagnosed until later in life.